limecodes/neuronos-dev-exercise/README.md

 **Happy Path Assumption**
 - For the purpose of this exercise, we're assuming successful responses (happy path)
 - While error handling mechanisms are in place, it's assumed that an API error isn't critical enough to retry the request
+- It's also assumed that the user always has a connection to the database, in other words no offline capabilities or sync-capabilities for data-loss scenarios

 **Timestamp based sorting**
 - It's assumed that by default messages are sorted by timestamp